yeoneung/eradication_simulation/README.md

 # eradication_simulation

-This document provides Matlab codes together with explicit setup for the experimental results provided in the paper 'On a minimum eradication time for the SIR model with time-dependent coefficients' (https://arxiv.org/abs/2311.14657).
+This document provides Matlab codes for the experimental results provided in the paper 'On a minimum eradication time for the SIR model with time-dependent coefficients' (https://arxiv.org/abs/2311.14657).

 # Project Setup and Execution Guide